The best teleprompter in 2025: present content like a pro

 What's the difference between teleprompter and autocue?

-A teleprompter is a piece of equipment that enables you to display text on a screen in front of a camera.
-Autocue refers to the process – manual or automated – that makes the text scroll as you read it.
-(Historically, Autocue is the company that developed the original teleprompter system in 1955, originally to help actors with their lines on the TV show I Love Lucy).
+A teleprompter is a device that displays text on a screen in front of a camera, allowing you to read while maintaining eye contact with the lens.
+The term Autocue refers to the process—whether manual or automated—that scrolls the text as you read.
+Originally, Autocue was the name of the company that developed the first teleprompter system in 1955, designed to help actors remember their lines on I Love Lucy.

 How to choose the best teleprompter